EDUCBA Logo

 Introduction to Unix Operators

-• Programs and Files – The various commands of Unix are documented in the manual which can be accessed by typing man <command>.
-There are also processes that run in the shell identified by their unique PID (process identifier).
+• Programs and Files – The various commands of Unix are documented in the manual, which can be accessed by typing man <command>.
+Some processes run in the shell identified by their unique PID (process identifier).
 The files and directories stored inside Unix have a hierarchical structure/path starting with / meaning root location.

 Types of Operators in Unix